panzi/cook-serve-hoomans/README.md

 for Mac anyway.
 (I don't use Windows either, but it is easily possible to cross compile for Windows under Linux.)

-**Make a backup of `game.unx`!** `cook_serve_hoomans.exe` will patch `game.unx`.
+**Make a backup of `data.win`!** `cook_serve_hoomans.exe` will patch `data.win`.
 It might (but shouldn't) corrupt the game, so please make a backup first!
-If you have patched `game.unx` once already copy the backup back into the assets folder before patching.
+If you have patched `data.win` once already copy the backup back into the CookServeDelicious folder before patching.
 Otherwise patching might fail if the new replacement sprite image is bigger than the old (the replacement sprite should still be smaller than the original image, that's why restoring the backup is needed).

-Then simply drag and drop `game.unx` onto `cook_serve_hoomans.exe`:
+Then simply drag and drop `data.win` onto `cook_serve_hoomans.exe`:

 ![](http://i.imgur.com/6FMEtPd.png)